Magical impressions of Nature & Wildlife

 - how a completed piece will look

 For example, the three artworks below were worked on simultaneously and made up of the same papers.
-Additionally I used the same wash stain colour palette and the same premixed inks.
+Additionally the same wash stain colour palette and the same premixed inks were used.

 “My eye keeps travelling all over the textures and mixing colours.
 It is truly fascinating how you captured the image so organically you not only see the painting, but you feel it.”Jenna Elines